ARM-software/lisa/doc/source/writing_extensions.rst

 Validation and cross-parameter constraints
 ------------------------------------------

-An extension will get validated at some point after constructions.
-When exactly this occurs depends on the extension type, but it *will* be validated before it is used.
+An plugin will get validated at some point after constructions.
+When exactly this occurs depends on the plugin type, but it *will* be validated before it is used.

-You can implement ``validate`` method in your extension (that takes no arguments beyond the ``self``) to perform any additions *internal* validation in your extension.
+You can implement ``validate`` method in your plugin (that takes no arguments beyond the ``self``) to perform any additions *internal* validation in your plugin.
 By "internal", I mean that you cannot make assumptions about the surrounding environment (e.g. that the device has been initialized).

-The contract for ``validate`` method is that it should raise an exception (either ``wlauto.exceptions.ConfigError`` or extension-specific exception type -- see further on this page) if some validation condition has not, and cannot, been met.
+The contract for ``validate`` method is that it should raise an exception (either ``wlauto.exceptions.ConfigError`` or plugin-specific exception type -- see further on this page) if some validation condition has not, and cannot, been met.
-If the method returns without raising an exception, then the extension is in a valid internal state.
+If the method returns without raising an exception, then the plugin is in a valid internal state.

 Note that ``validate`` can be used not only to verify, but also to impose a